juliendenize/eztorch/docs/source/get_started/prepare_data.md

         --dataset ucf101
     ```

-Although step 2 and 3 are optional, we performed those and our configured scripts for HMDB51 use a frame decoder.
+Although steps 2 and 3 are optional, we performed those and our configured scripts for HMDB51 use a frame decoder.
 It is possible to update them to use a video decoder in case you do not want to extract the frames.

 ## SoccerNet

-We followed the guide from the [challenge 2023 of SoccerNet](https://www.soccer-net.org/data) with some adjustements.
+We followed the guide from the [challenge 2023 of SoccerNet](https://www.soccer-net.org/data) with some adjustments.

-In our code we use ``"val"`` split instead of ``"valid"`` split from SoccerNet to keep consistancy with other datasets.
+In our code, we use ``"val"`` split instead of ``"valid"`` split from SoccerNet to keep consistency with other datasets.

 ### Action Spotting